Win or don't eat: The Philippines' poverty-driven, world-beating pool stars

 "If you miss that shot, you might not eat," said Ted Lerner, a US-born journalist who has made a life in the Philippines, summing up the pressure they play under.

-It means the Philippines will be well placed for the billiards, pool, snooker and carom events at the Southeast Asian Games, starting in and around Manila this week, where 10 gold medals are on offer.
+It means the Philippines will be well placed for the billiards, pool, snooker and carom events at the SEA Games, starting in and around Manila this week, where 10 gold medals are on offer.

 Perhaps the best example of the Philippine tradition is Efren 'The Magician' Reyes, a former world champion in both eight- and nine-ball pool and considered one of the best to ever pick up a cue.